 Yet, examples of bilingual or multilingual curricula, leveraging the benefits of mother tongue support, are few and far between.

 Instead emphasis has been placed on ensuring that migrant children master the official language to the detriment of their home languages.

 As a result, millions of children are following lessons in a language they do not speak at home and there continues to be a large gap between educational results of many migrant children, both first and second generation, and those of their native peers.

 The fact is that multilingual classrooms are the reality today, especially in urban areas.
-In the past 10-15 years, new approaches have emerged in Canada, the US and across Europe, which demonstrate that it is entirely feasible to overcome the practical challenges to multilingual education that are often highlighted as show stoppers.
+In the past 10-15 years, new approaches have emerged, which demonstrate that it is entirely feasible to overcome the practical challenges to multilingual education that are often highlighted as show stoppers.

 With exciting results: students’ self-confidence grows, they remain interested in learning, they develop multilingual abilities, stay in school longer, and stand a greater chance of fulfilling their educational potential.
 Enabling them to make greater contributions to the societies in which they live.

 Translanguaging is a powerful new pedagogic strategy to incorporate children’s home languages into the classroom and builds on what they already know.